 The purpose of this course is the acquisition of beginning level health assessment for the professional nurse.
 Content for the course focuses on health assessment and health promotion for the well and ill adult.
-This course includes three hours of theory and one three-hour clinical experience per week.
+This course includes three hours of theory, one 3-hour lab per week, and one hour individual lab practice.
 Prerequisites: CH 111, PSY 105, NU 101, EN 102, CO101, BI 201, BI 202.
 Or concurrent: CH 112.
 Fall semester.

-NU 208 Basic Nutrition 3 Cr
+NU 208 Basic Nutrition